220328-Java-Full-Stack-AWS/TEAM-B-P2/StandUpNotes.md

 <hr>

 5/13/22
 What did you do since last time?
-Chenxi:
+Chenxi: updated address controller and address service

-Mohammad:
+Mohammad: I worked on order_id service and control layer, see some tutorials for actuator and other features of spring boot

-Anthony:
+Anthony: could not figure out what was wrong with the orders

-Fatemeh:
+Fatemeh: worked on the service layer and API layer for the product had issues with the update but managed that

-Qiang:
+Qiang: studying hibernates, persist and save, update, merge.

-Kenneth:
+Kenneth: order situation, how we would do order items and checkout process

 What are you going to work on next?
-Chenxi:
+Chenxi: working on personal p2

-Mohammad:
+Mohammad: work on p2 and understand the whole code for the backend and test it.

-Anthony:
+Anthony: keep going on that

-Fatemeh:
+Fatemeh: work on more features for the product

-Qiang:
+Qiang: do low-level stuff, different states of transactions

-Kenneth:
+Kenneth: helping Anthony, look at the code

 Blocker?

-Chenxi:
+Chenxi: pay attention to details

-Mohammad:
+Mohammad: time and knowledge

-Anthony:
+Anthony: knowledge

-Fatemeh:
+Fatemeh: knowledge

-Qiang:
+Qiang: different states of a transaction

-Kenneth:
+Kenneth: time and knowledge